Policies

 Individuals discovering a fire should dial 9-1-1 and activate the fire alarm system.
 The fire alarm system in buildings on campus, when sounded, will not summon the fire department.
 They are for alerting occupants of the building only.

 Gambling of any form is not permitted in the residence halls.
 The dealing, playing, conducting, betting on, and providing facilities for games involving cards, dice, and other devices for money, checks, credit or representations of value is prohibited.
-This includes, but is not limited to the games Texas Hold ‘Em, blackjack, poker and other card games, craps, roulette, and other comparable games when these games are played for monetary gains.
+This includes, but is not limited to, the games Texas Hold ‘Em, blackjack, poker and other card games, craps, roulette, and other comparable games when these games are played for monetary gains.
 University sponsored raffles and games are exempted from this policy.

 Guests are welcome in UND’s residence halls.
 However, having guests is a privilege and certain rules must be followed.
 A guest is defined as anyone who is not an assigned resident of a specific room, apartment or building.
 Guests are typically welcome to visit at any time of the day.
-Visitation may not infringe upon the rights of the roommates or suite-mates.
+Visitation may not infringe upon the rights of the roommates or suitemates.
 The right of a resident to sleep or study supersedes the right of another person to host guests.

 Residents are prohibited from transferring use of their room, or any part of their room, including, without limitation, through the use of any room-sharing or home-sharing website.

+Guests must be escorted at all times.
 Guests cannot be left in the building without their resident host.
 As hosts, residents may be personally and financially responsible for the actions and behaviors of their guests.
 Guests must be personally known to residents and hosts are responsible for informing guests of the policies and procedures of campus housing, and guests must abide by university and residential policies and procedures at all times.
 As hosts, residents are accountable and may be subject to disciplinary action if guests violate a policy or procedure.
 Guests who exhibit inappropriate behavior may be required to leave campus housing.
 Staff will not escort a guest into any units without a resident host.

 Residents are allowed to host overnight guests after discussing the visit with all roommates prior to a guest’s arrival.
 An overnight guest is anyone who is not a resident of a particular unit, which includes residents from the same residence hall/building.
 Roommates may request that the overnight guest leave the room or suite at any time.